Islamism in the Gaza Strip: Other prohibitions

 The "Islamic Endowment Ministry" created by the Hamas administration has deployed Virtue Committee members to warn people of the dangers of dating, card playing and immodest dress.
 The government has also imposed temporary closures on facilities like the cafes of the Crazy Water Park and the Faisal Equestrian Club where men and women were mingling socially.

 It was reported that young Palestinians in Gaza were being targeted by Islamist gunmen and Hamas security forces for wearing hair gel, with some of them being beaten and shaved against their will.

 In 2008, Hamas instructed the main Palestinian telecoms company, Paltel to block access to pornographic internet sites.
 "Palestinian society suffers because of such immoral sites.
 We have therefore taken the decision to protect morality, and this remains our policy," said Hamas telecommunications minister Yussef al-Mansi.

 Men are banned from swimming topless.

+Hamas banned public dog walking in May 2017, stating it was to "protect our women and children".
+Hamas officials stated that the ban was in response to a rise in dog walking on the streets which they stated was "against culture and traditions in Gaza".